britram/draft-trammell-wire-image/draft-iab-wire-image.md

 including participants in lower layer protocols.
 Any information that has a clear definition in the protocol's message format(s), or is implied by that definition, and is not cryptographically confidentiality-protected can be unambiguously interpreted by those observers.
 This information comprises the protocol's wire image, which we define and discuss in this document.

 It is the wire image, not the protocol's specification, that determines how third parties on the network paths among protocol participants will interact with that protocol.

-The increasing deployment of transport-layer security {{?RFC8226}} to protect application-layer headers and payload, as well as the definition and deployment of QUIC {{?I-D.ietf-quic-transport}}, a transport protocol which encrypts most of its own control information, bring new relevance to this question.
+The increasing deployment of transport-layer security {{?RFC8226}} to protect application-layer headers and payload, as well as the definition and deployment of QUIC {{?QUIC=I-D.ietf-quic-transport}}, a transport protocol which encrypts most of its own control information, bring new relevance to this question.
 QUIC is, in effect, the first IETF-defined transport protocol to take care of the minimization of its own wire image, to prevent ossification and improve end-to-end privacy by reducing information radiation.

-The flipside of this trend is the impact of a less visible wire image on various functions driven by third-party observation of the wire image. {{?RFC8404}}
-examines this issue from a network operator's viewpoint, and
-{{?I-D.ietf-tsvwg-transport-encrypt}} focuses on transport-layer implications of increasing encryption. {{?I-D.ietf-quic-manageability}} is, in part, a third-party user's guide to the QUIC wire image.
-In contrast to those documents, this draft treats the wire image as a pure abstraction, with the hope that it can shed some light on these discussions.
+The flipside of this trend is the impact of a less visible wire image on various functions driven by third-party observation of the wire image.
+In contrast to ongoing discussions about this tussle, this draft treats the wire image as a pure abstraction, with the hope that it can shed some light on these discussions.

 # Definition

-More formally, the wire image of the set of protocols in use for a communication observed at a given point in the network consists of the sequence of packets sent by each participant in the communication, each expressed as a sequence of bits with the associated arbitrary-precision time at which the packet was observed.
+The wire image of the set of protocols in use for a given communication is the view of that set of protocols as observed by an entity not participating in the communication.
+It is the sequence of packets sent by each participant in the communication, including the content of those packets and metadata about the observation itself, including the time at which each packet is observed and the vantage point of the observer.

 # Discussion

-This definition appears at first glance to be so impractically formal as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image.
+This definition illustrates some important properties of the wire image.

 Key is that the wire image is not limited to merely "the unencrypted bits in the header".
-In particular, the sequences of interpacket timing and packet sizes can also be used to infer other parameters of the behavior of the protocols in use, or to fingerprint protocols and/or specific implementations of those protocols;
+In particular, the metadata, as sequences of interpacket timing and packet sizes, can also be used to infer other parameters of the behavior of the protocols in use, or to fingerprint protocols and/or specific implementations of those protocols; see {{time-and-size}}.
-see {{time-and-size}}.

 An important implication of this property is that a protocol which uses confidentiality protection for the headers it needs to operate can be